Fanning Island Fishing - Remote Pacific Island

 Each angler has their own small thatch-roofed wooden hut, called a kiakia.
 Each hut is a small low building with a full bed encompassed in bug netting.
 Everything is open air, with ample space to spread out gear and settle in.
 The roofs are low, and while there is solar-powered light, a flashlight is a must.
 Each hut is isolated and overall very private.

 At Bruno’s, you are literally immersed in the island life.
 Although the huts are private, expect curious, friendly neighbors who want to know more about the foreigners visiting their island.
 Children are running around, and roosters are making a ruckus all of the time, even at night.

 There is a covered outdoor dining area with two picnic tables.
 The food is surprisingly excellent.
-You’ll enjoy fresh fish, lobster, giant mantis prawn, land crab, local pork, and local chicken and eggs.
+You’ll enjoy fresh fish, lobster, giant mantis shrimp, land crab, local pork, and local chicken and eggs.
 Fresh bananas, bread fruit, limes, and on occasion, small mangos.

 Wi-Fi is not available on Fanning Island.